 4. Teach a word at a time

 Do not hurry the process and teach your child multiple words at a go!
-When they feel overwhelmed with the learning, they may disengage and become disinterested with the language.
+When they feel overwhelmed with the learning, they may disengage and become disinterested in the language.
 Be patient and flow with the interest of your child.
 If they decide that today will only be 5 mins of second language time, it is all right!
 We can try again tomorrow.
-If the child decides to play with his or her toys mid way during the learning of the language, let them decide and try not to ‘force’ the teaching on them.
+If the child decides to play with his or her toys midway during the learning of the language, let them decide and try not to ‘force’ the teaching on them.
 Create a positive and enjoyable session with your child while learning a new language!

 5. Set reasonable expectations

 Know that your child will not learn to speak another language fluently overnight.
 Even if we try to communicate with them with the other language daily, watch videos, or sing songs of that language, they would not be able to grasp the language overnight.
 Do give your child time to accept, understand and learn them.
 So even though you probably won’t have a conversation using a second language with your child very soon, if you say “晚安” (goodnight) every night at bedtime, she’ll figure out what you mean.

 Let’s begin to conquer our fears and introduce our second languages to our children in a fun and interesting manner!
 Remember, you are never alone in this journey and we are in this together.
 Start small and soon we’ll see the fruits of our labour!